Localize messages in broadcasts and newsletters

 Add languages to your newsletter

-5. Add your content for your languages.
+5. Add your content for each language.
 Use the tabs at the top of the message to switch between languages.

 A newsletter with multiple languages